 We will then email or post you an invoice which includes a reference number which you can use to pay the green waste bin connection fee online with a Visa or MasterCard.

 By mail or in person

-Post to Green Waste Bin Services, Moreland City Council, Locked Bag 10, Moreland 3058 with a cheque or money order made payable to Moreland City Council or visit a Council Citizens Service Centre with payment.
+Post to Green Waste Bin Services, Moreland City Council, Locked Bag 10, Moreland 3058 with a cheque or money order made payable to Moreland City Council or visit a Council Customer Service Centre with payment.